dasu/syrup-sopel-modules/README.md

 #####vndb.py
 Gets information about a visual novel.
 Requires tags.json to be downloaded from vndb.
 You should probably rename the client name/version as well.
 Based on https://github.com/theappleman/pyvndb
 #####wait.py
 What anime is this module.  input takes a direct image link and checks whatanime.ga to find out ...what anime it is.
+Requires Pillow python image library
 #####wafflebot.py
 Markov chain bot created by sc0tt, additional functionality added by me.
 Keeps track of all lines said in a channel (greater than 5 words).
 You can make it output a line based on all lines side, or output a line based on content that a specific user has said.
 After 1000 lines are said in a channel the bot will automatically say a line.
 Will try and avoid highlighting users if they are currently in the channel.
 Requires redis.
 Redis setup process is completely unknown...ask sc0tt?!
 #####weather2.py